uiuc-arc/AQUA/README.md

     }

 where the first row stores the Interval Cube (for values of the random variable A), and the second row stores the Density Cube (for the correponding probability).

+## Citation

+To cite AQUA, please use

+    @article{huangaqua,
+      title={AQUA: Automated Quantized Inference for Probabilistic Programs}, author={Huang, Zixin and Dutta, Saikat and Misailovic, Sasa}
+    }